blackbarlabs/BlackBarLabs.Swift.BBLCoreDataKit/README.md

     }()
 }
 ```
-* Set up shared persistence by providing the name of your Core Data Model.
+* Set up shared persistence by providing (at a minimum) the name of your Core Data Model.
 * Use static properties to hold your Stack instances, which you configure with a NSManagedObjectContextConcurrencyType.
-* Use lazy variables to refer to Object Collections for each of your NSManagedObject subclasses.
+* Use lazy variables to refer to Collections for each of your NSManagedObject subclasses.

 ### Collection
 ```